Using a table visualization

 5.2.
 Column headers

-The Main tab of the table's properties contains several options determining which column headers should be displayed.
+The General (or Main) tab of the table's properties contains several options determining which column headers should be displayed.

-Use the Look tab instead to customize their appearance, including rotated column header text.
+Use the Design tab instead to customize their styling, including options like rotated column header text (use the Look tab in previous versions).

 5.2.1.
 Redundant column headers